MrBlinky/Arduboy-Python-Utilities/readme.md

 ## Erase sketch

 Erases the application/sketch startup page to keep the bootloader mode active indefinitely.
 This solves problematic (time sensitive) uploads using Arduino IDE.

+## Flashcart writer

+Writes a binary flash image to a flash cart connected to (a modified) Arduboy with expansion connector